Who We Are

 When you give it to us indirectly

 You may give us your information indirectly when you sign up at events such community meetings or street stalls, or via a sponsored petition campaign on a third party website.
-These independent third parties will pass your data to UK IN EUROPE CAMPAIGN where you have indicated that you wish to support UK IN EUROPE CAMPAIGN and have given your consent or it is a necessary part of completing a contract with you.
+These independent third parties will pass your data to MARCH FOR CHANGE CAMPAIGN where you have indicated that you wish to support MARCH FOR CHANGE CAMPAIGN and have given your consent or it is a necessary part of completing a contract with you.

 Sometimes your personal data is collected by an organisation working on our behalf (for example a professional fundraising agency) but as they are acting on our behalf we are the "data controller" and responsible for the security and proper processing of that data.

-When you access UK IN EUROPE CAMPAIGN Social Media
+When you access MARCH FOR CHANGE CAMPAIGN Social Media

 We might also obtain your personal data through your use of social media such as Facebook, YouTube, Twitter or Instagram, depending on your settings or the privacy policies of these social media and messaging services.
 To change your settings on these services, please refer to their privacy notices, which will tell you how to do this.